bernardoeugster/bernardoeugster/README.md

 # Bernardo Eugster

-Electrical Engineering student at ETH Zürich with a strong interest in embedded systems, electronics, robotics, and real-world engineering projects.
+Electrical Engineering student at ETH Zurich with a strong interest in embedded systems, electronics, robotics, and real-world engineering projects.

 I enjoy building technical systems where software, hardware, mechanics, and practical constraints meet.
 My projects usually involve debugging, prototyping, soldering, repair, documentation, and iterative improvement until a system works reliably in a real environment.